Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Testing the theory against observations

 \section{Testing the theory against observations}

-The core objective of this article is to investigate whether Machian gravity can offer an explanation for observed galactic phenomena.
-We use Eq.~\ref{eq:velocityFinal} to fit it with 175 SPARC galaxies.
-The primary parameters in our analysis are $M_c$ and $\lambda^{-1}$, which are determined for each of the galaxies using MCMC analysis.
-The results have been shown in Table~\ref{clusterProperties}.

-Fig.~\ref{fig:alpha_values} displays the mass discrepancy of the galaxies against various parameters.
-This discrepancy is quantified through the ratio of observed acceleration to the Newtonian acceleration, computed from the luminous mass of the galaxy.
-Mathematically, this can be expressed as~\cite{mcgaugh2004mass}:
+The core objective of this article is to investigate whether Machian gravity can offer an explanation for observed galactic velocity profile.
+Fig.~\ref{fig:alpha_values} displays the mass discrepancy of the galaxies, given by $\frac{a}{a_{N}}$ against various parameters,where $a$ is the observed acceleration of a star at radius $r$ and $a_N$ Newtonian acceleration calculated using the observed mass of a galaxy.
+This discrepancy can be mathematically expressed as~\cite{mcgaugh2004mass}:

-In our investigation, we exclude 21 galaxies with $v_{bar}/v_{obs}>1$, as these are likely a consequence of fixed mass-to-light ratio selections, as discussed in~\cite{Lelli_2016}.
-Among the remaining 154 galaxies, several data points exhibit $v_{bar}/v_{obs}>1$ at smaller radii, although the errors may not be severe.
+In our investigation, we exclude 21 galaxies with $v_\text{bar}/v_\text{obs}>1$, as these are likely a consequence of fixed mass-to-light ratio selections, as discussed in~\cite{Lelli_2016}.
+Among the remaining 154 galaxies, several data points exhibit $v_\text{bar}/v_\text{obs}>1$ at smaller radii, although the errors may not be severe.
 Overall, we plot a total of $2385$ data points.

 Different galaxies have distinct rotation curves.
 Given the substantial dataset encompassing numerous galaxies, it is expected that the resulting plot would exhibit a scattered pattern.
 This is indeed evident in the first plot (top-left) of Fig.~\ref{fig:alpha_values}, which illustrates mass discrepancies in relation to radius.
 We can see that there are galaxies where the mass discrepancy is not apparent at low radii while there are other galaxies where the mass discrepancy kicks in even at a very small radius.
-The lack of a fixed radius where mass discrepancy consistently occurs differs from what one might anticipate if a purely baryon-independent cold dark matter governed the galaxy's dynamics.
+The plot looks significantly scattered and no obvious relation between the mass discrepancy and the radius is seen in the plots.